mitre/secure-coding-case-studies/STYLE_GUIDE.md

 >
 > The weakness exists when software constructs all or part of an SQL command using externally influenced input that has been obtained from an upstream component, but the software does not neutralize (e.g., canonicalize, encode, escape, quote, validate) or incorrectly neutralizes special elements that could modify the intent of the SQL command.
 >
-> A classic example of this type of weakness is when ...
+> A classic example of this type of weakness is when string concatenation is used to build an SQL command, and untrusted inputs are leveraged from sources like network requests, file data, or user prompts.
+The example code snippet below shows this weakness ...

 ### _Vulnerability_